 Related: YouTube – Exploring Rotterdam // Girls’ Day!

-Those are just 5 possible day trips from Amsterdam, and there are many more cool spots to visit in the Netherlands!
+Those are just a few day trips from Amsterdam, and there are many more cool spots to visit in the Netherlands!
 Amsterdam is a great city to explore for a few days, and with so many day trips, you could easily spend a week or more in Holland.
 What are you waiting for?